The Velvet Underground: Reed's departure and release of Loaded (1970)

-Disillusioned with the lack of progress the band was making, and facing pressure by manager Steve Sesnick, Reed decided to quit the band during the last week of the Max's Kansas City shows in August 1970.
+Disillusioned with the lack of progress the band was making, and facing pressure by manager Steve Sesnick, Reed quit the band during the last week of the Max's Kansas City shows in August 1970.
 Although Reed had informed Tucker, who was attending the show but not playing with the band because of her pregnancy, that he planned to leave the group on his last evening, he did not tell Morrison or Yule.
 In a 2006 interview, Yule said Sesnick waited until one hour before the band was scheduled to take the stage the following night before notifying him that Reed was not coming.
 "I was expecting [Lou] to show up, I thought he was late."
 Yule blamed Sesnick for Reed's departure.
 "Sesnick had engineered Lou's leaving the group.
 He and Lou had a relationship where Lou had depended on him for moral support, and he trusted him, and Sesnick basically said 'screw you.' ...
 It must have been hard for Lou to hear that because he depended on him, so he quit."
 While Loaded was finalized and mixed, it had yet to be mastered and was not set to be released by Atlantic until November of that year.
 Reed often said he was completely surprised when he saw Loaded in stores.
 He also said, "I left them to their album full of hits that I made".

-Reed was perturbed about a verse being edited from the Loaded version of "Sweet Jane".
+Reed said he was perturbed about a verse being edited from the Loaded version of "Sweet Jane".
 "New Age" was changed as well: as originally recorded, its closing line ("It's the beginning of a new age" as sung by Yule) was repeated many more times.
 A brief interlude in "Rock and Roll" was also removed.
 (For the 1995 box set Peel Slowly and See, the album was presented as Reed intended; the "Fully Loaded" two-disc edition includes the full versions of "Sweet Jane" and "New Age".)
-On the other hand, Yule has pointed out that the album was for all intents and purposes finished when Reed left the band and that Reed had been aware of most, if not all, of the edits.
+On the other hand, Yule has said that the album was for all intents and purposes finished when Reed left the band and that Reed had been aware of most, if not all, of the edits.